cockroachlabs/workshop_labs/backup-restore/README.md

 ## Labs Prerequisites

-1. AWS EC2 access
+1. Access to AWS S3 and EC2

-2. AWS S3 access

-3. You also need:
+2. You also need:
     - a modern web browser,
     - a Terminal (Linux/Mac) or PowerShell (Windows)